tarantool/doc/doc/how-to/getting_started_db.rst

 **Example on GitHub**: `create_db <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/config/instances.enabled/create_db>`_

-In this tutorial, you create a Tarantool database, write data to and select data from this database.
+In this tutorial, you create a Tarantool database, write data to it, and select data from this database.

 ..  _getting_started_db_prerequisites: